rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 development cycle:

-- Derive macros can now implement `PartialEq` and `PartialOrd` between archived and unarchived types
+- Derive macros can now implement `PartialEq` and `PartialOrd` between archived and unarchived types.
-- Custom type bounds for serialization and deserialization can be added with derive attributes
+- Custom type bounds for serialization and deserialization can be added with derive attributes.
 - Helper types like [AlignedVec][rkyv-AlignedVec] and
-  [Infallible][rkyv-Infallible] were introduced to improve ergonomics
+  [Infallible][rkyv-Infallible] were introduced to improve ergonomics.
-- `const_generics` are now enabled by default
+- `const_generics` are now enabled by default.
-- Helper functions have been added to make getting root objects easier
+- Helper functions have been added to make getting root objects easier.
-- Several bugfixes and performance improvements
+- Several bugfixes and performance improvements.

 A [feedback issue][rkyv-feedback] is still open for providing feedback on further development.